AndrewWant/znstrider.github.io/_posts/2018-11-08-Analysing_the_Importance_of_Shot_Angles.md

 This is how open angles line up originating from the goal.<br>
-In shape it looks remarkably similar how xG models ascribe goal probabilities.<br>
+In shape it looks remarkably similar to how xG models ascribe goal probabilities.<br>
 As the angle increases with decreasing distance to the goal, understandingly the angle shows a high correlation with shot conversion.

 Beyond using this angle as explanatory variable in xG Models, with Statsbomb Freeze Frame Data, we can also use this to start analyzing <b>Goalkeeper Positioning</b> and <b>Defender Positioning.</b>